n1xrt/BattleyeHostsManager/README.md

 # BattleyeHostsManager
-A utility for playing with people who have Battleye disabled.
+A utility for playing with people who have the Battleye anti-cheat disabled in GTA Online.